tailcallhq/tailcallhq.github.io/docs/directives.md

 }
 ```

 In this example, adding the `@http` directive to the `users` field of the `Query` type indicates reliance on a REST API for the `users` field.
-The [url](#url) argument specifies the REST API's path, which is `/users` in this scenario.Querying the `users` field prompts the GraphQL server to issue a GET request to `https://jsonplaceholder.typicode.com/users`.
+The [url](#url) argument specifies the REST API's url, which is `https://jsonplaceholder.typicode.com/users` in this scenario.
+Querying the `users` field prompts the GraphQL server to issue a GET request to `https://jsonplaceholder.typicode.com/users`.

 ### url